nmokaria27/mini-capital-one-aws/src/FINAL_CHANGES.md

 1. Create a new user with email notifications enabled
 2. Make a transaction (deposit/withdrawal)
 3. Check your email for notification
+4. Click "Download Statement" in the app and confirm it opens an HTML statement that reflects the latest transaction
-4. Manually trigger statement generation:
+5. (Optional) Manually trigger bulk monthly generation:
    ```bash
    aws lambda invoke --function-name generateStatement /dev/stdout
    ```
-5. Click "Download Statement" in the app

 ---